What to do in Île-de-France?

 Location: Fontainebleau.

-6. Visit to Disneyland Paris
+Visit Disneyland Paris

 Description: Spend a magical day in Europe's most famous amusement park.